 Every three to five years, in spring or fall, divide the clump of yarrow and plant out the runners that have taken root.
 Remove any dead leaves and add them to the compost heap.

-In all honesty, I really do not worry too much about dividing the clumps every few years, I just take out a rooted runner every now and again and move it to where I want it.
-For the rest of the time, I just leave well enough alone.
-Once established, this is one herb that will withstand a lot of neglect.
+In all honesty, I do not worry too much about dividing the clumps every few years; I take out a rooted runner now and again and move it to where I want it.
+Then, I leave well enough alone for the rest of the time.

 Yarrow in Your Garden

 Even if you do not plan to use it medicinally, it still deserves a place in your garden.
-It is great at improving poor soil—either plant in situ or chop up the leaves and add them to the compost.
+It is excellent at improving poor soil—either plant in situ or chop the leaves and add them to the compost.

-It will help to activate decomposition in the compost heap and up the nutrient value of compost as well.
-If you do find that it starts to take over, cut it back hard and toss the leaves on the compost.
+It will help to activate decomposition in the compost heap and up the nutrient value of compost.
+If you find that it starts to take over, cut it back hard and toss the leaves on the compost.